Frequently Asked Questions

 Why do you use expensive, rare woods for your guitars?
 Could you not make your guitars cheaper with less expensive woods?

-In this day and age, about 85% of the cost of a guitar is labor; 15% is materials.
-You might as well use the best materials you can find - the finest quarter sawn spruce, cedar, rosewood, mahogany, maple,and spanish cedar, etc. You're saving very little money by using cheap materials, but it was not always this way...
+For decades now, labor has constituted about 85% of the cost of a fine, hand made guitar, while about 15% of the cost is materials.
+Because the materials portion is so small, the luthier is better off using the best materials available - the finest quarter sawn spruce, cedar, rosewood, mahogany, maple,and spanish cedar, etc. You are saving very little money by using cheap materials, over high quality materials.
+But it was not always this way...

 Back in the 19th century, before industrial scale logging, wood milling, and efficient global transport networks existed, exotic woods were rare and expensive.
 This 85 : 15 ratio (labor to materials) was reversed.
-Labor was cheap, materials were expensive.
-In Spain, if you wanted an ebony fingerboard it essentially doubled the cost of the finished guitar.
+Labor was cheap, but materials were very, very expensive.
+For example, in 19th Century Spain, if you wanted an ebony fingerboard it essentially doubled the cost of the finished guitar.
 Some guy probably hauled the ebony back to Spain from the Congo on his mule!
 Today, a good ebony fingerboard is about $40.
 If you went to Antonio de Torres and asked him to make you a cheaper guitar, he could easily substitute cypress for rosewood and save you a lot of money.
-Cypress was local and cheap. rosewood came from Brazil, on merchant ships.
+Cypress was local and cheap.
+Rosewood came from Brazil, on merchant ships.